Zenit Logo

 Zenith Logo History

-All the logos of the club, except for the first one, bear its modern name.
+All the club’s logos, except the first one, bear its modern name.
 It sits inside a makeshift triangle popularly known as the Zenit Arrow.
-In 2015, the “arrow” got into a small scandal: the Daily Mail newspaper included it in the top 10 most ugly football emblems.
+In 2015, the “arrow” was involved in a minor scandal: the Daily Mail included it among the 10 ugliest football emblems.
 Zenit did not stand in debt and said that the Daily Mail has the ugliest logo of any newspaper.

 What is Zenit?

-Zenit is a soccer club from Russia, founded in 1925 or as claimed by Russian sources – in 1914.
+Zenit is a Russian soccer club, founded in 1925 or, according to Russian sources, in 1914.
 It holds a leading position in its country and is part of the Premier League.
 In 2022, it was expelled from FIFA and UEFA and had its membership in the European Clubs Association suspended.

 1925 – 1936